KOP Limited: 2011–2015

 In 2011, KOP Properties acquired an interest in 10 Trinity Square in the United Kingdom which was subsequently divested in 2012.
 In the same year, KOP Properties acquired an interest in Cranley hotel under Franklyn Hotels and Resorts.

 In 2013, KOP Properties acquired the Semara Resort in Seminyak, Bali to be renovated and renamed Montigo Resorts, Seminyak.
 In the same year, KOP Properties divested its interest in Hamilton Scotts.
 KOP Properties announced its plans for Northernlight with the first phase slated to open in 2018.
-Northernlight is a mix-use development comprising residential, commercial and entertainment components anchored by Winterland, the world's largest indoor ski and winter sports facility.
+Northernlight is a mixed-use development comprising residential, commercial and entertainment components anchored by Winterland, the world's largest indoor ski and winter sports facility.
 KOP Properties announced its partnership with Pinacothèque de Paris to open the Singapore Pinacothèque de Paris at the Fort Canning Centre.

 In 2014, KOP properties acquired Scorpio East in a reverse take-over to be listed on Singapore Catalist as KOP Limited.
 In the same year, KOP Limited led a consortium consisting of Lian Beng Group, Kim Seng Holdings, and Centurion Global to acquire a 92.8% interest in Prudential Tower for S$512 million.
 KOP Limited divested its 39.9% stake in The Ritz-Carlton Residences via the redemption of 2013 junior notes issued by Royce Properties, a wholly owned subsidiary of KOP Group.

 In 2015, KOP Limited announced the official renovation and opening plans for the opening of Montigo Resorts, Seminyak.